Gregor von Rezzori: Early life and education

-After World War I von Rezzori studied in colleges in Braşov, Fürstenfeld and Vienna.
-He began studying mining at the University of Leoben, then architecture and medicine at the University of Vienna, where he eventually graduated in arts.
+After World War I von Rezzori studied in colleges in Braşov, Fürstenfeld, and Vienna.
+He began studying mining at the University of Leoben in Austria, then architecture and medicine at the University of Vienna, where he eventually graduated in arts.

+Languages and citizenship

+Von Rezzori was a polyglot, fluent in German, Romanian, Italian, Polish, Ukrainian, Yiddish, French, and English.

+During his life, Von Rezzori was successively a citizen of Austria-Hungary, Romania, and the Soviet Union, before becoming a stateless person and acquiring Austrian citizenship.
+He spent his final years in Italy.

+Career

 In mid-1930 he moved to Bucharest, took up military service in the Romanian Army, and made a living as an artist.
-In 1938 he moved to Berlin, where he became active as a novelist, journalist, writer in radio broadcasting, and film production.
+In 1938 he moved to Berlin, Germany, where he became active as a novelist, journalist, writer in radio broadcasting, and film production.
 Given his Romanian citizenship, von Rezzori was not drafted into the Wehrmacht during World War II.

-Until the mid-1950s, he worked as an author at the broadcasting company Nordwestdeutscher Rundfunk.
-He regularly published novels and stories, as well as working in film production as a screenplay author and actor (starring alongside actors such as Brigitte Bardot, Jeanne Moreau, Anna Karina, Marcello Mastroianni or Charles Aznavour).
-Beginning in the early 1960s, Rezzori lived between Rome and Paris, with sojourns in the United States, eventually settling in Tuscany.
+Until the mid-1950s, he worked as a writer at the broadcasting company Nordwestdeutscher Rundfunk.
+He regularly published novels and stories, as well as working in film production as a screenplay author and actor (starring alongside actors such as Brigitte Bardot, Jeanne Moreau, Anna Karina, Marcello Mastroianni, and Charles Aznavour).

-Besides writing and performing, he and his spouse Beatrice Monti della Corte were significant art collectors, and together founded the Santa Maddalena Retreat for Writers.
-He died in Santa Maddalena, part of Florence's Donnini frazione.
+Beginning in the early 1960s, Rezzori lived between Rome and Paris, with sojourns in the United States, eventually settling in Tuscany after his marriage in 1967.